Skip to Main Content

 Academic Integrity Violations.
 One warning will be given if proctors suspect academic dishonesty from a student during an exam, and further issues will result in exams being taken and reviewed.
 If necessary, a report to Academic Integrity will be made and a grade of 0 given.

 Conflict exams.
-Given documentation we provide a conflict for in person exams.
+Given documentation, we provide a conflict for in-person exams.
 The exam will be in person within 3-days of the exam.
 Conflict form will open a few week before each exam.

 Accommodations.
 Students that require accommodations, such as extra time, must contact ODS at least two weeks before the quiz date.
 Email your accommodations letter to the course coordinator.